- Homosexuality

 In Colombia, there are no laws restricting the discussion or promotion of LGBTQ+ topics.

-Right to change legal gender in Colombia is legal, surgery not required.
+Right to change legal gender in Colombia is legal, no restrictions.

 Current status